WallMC/WallLauncher/README.md

 # WallMC
-A minecraft launcher for the people, Made in GTK3 and rust (against my own will)
+a stupid minecraft launcher written in ncurses and c++ for the 21st century

+# installation
+just bing it